Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/user_manual.md

 * Select the desired job for the collaborator from the options given
 * Insert the information about the collaborator(name, birthday, admission date, address, cellphone number, e-mail)
 * Select the type of IdDocument of the collaborator
-* Type the number of the Id of thw collaborator
+* Type the IdDocument's number of the collaborator

 **4. Assigning Skills to Collaborators:**

 * Log in to the system
 * Choose the option "Assign Skills to Collaborators"
-* Select the collabborator to assign the skills from the options provided
+* Select the collaborator to assign the skills from the options provided
-* Select the skills from list to add to the collaborator
+* Select the skills from the list to add to the collaborator

 **5. Generating Team Proposals:**